This page was reviewed under our medical and editorial policy by

 The cervix contains two parts: the endocervix and the exocervix.

 A colposcope is an instrument that gives doctors extra light and magnification to see the tissues of the vagina and cervix more clearly, but it doesn't go inside the vagina.
-Instead, your doctor places it just outside of the vagina to get the clearest view possible.
+Instead, the doctor places it just outside of the vagina to get the clearest view possible.
 If an area of concern is detected using this colposcope, the doctor typically takes a biopsy of the cervical tissue using a different instrument.

 Endocervical curettage, also known as endocervical scraping and is performed as part of the colposcopic exam, especially if the cervix appears abnormal.
 It's also done when the transformation zone isn’t visible with a colposcopy.

-Cone biopsy: Also known as conization, this is when a piece of tissue shaped like a cone is removed from the cervix for testing.
+Also known as conization, this is when a piece of tissue shaped like a cone is removed from the cervix for testing.
 The cone may include tissue from both the endocervix, as the point of the cone, and the exocervix, as the base.
 The sample may also include the transformation zone.
 This type of biopsy is used to remove precancers completely and even treat cancer if it's in an early stage.
 Cone biopsies are performed using either a scalpel or laser.

 For any type of cervical biopsy, doctors may provide instructions on how to best prepare.